Auto Trader cars

 Do I own the car?

-Under a Hire Purchase agreement, you’re paying off the car in instalments and will own it at the end of the contract after paying the option to purchase fee.
+Under a Hire Purchase agreement, you’re paying off the car in instalments and will own it at the end of the contract.
+Each payment increases your equity in the car, leading to full ownership at the end.

 Under a PCP agreement, you can choose to buy the car with a final balloon payment, return it, or trade it in against another car.
-If you want to buy the car, Hire Purchase agreements can work out cheaper overall but this depends on the cost of the car, the interest rates you’ll pay and other factors so shop around to find a deal that suits your budget.
-Remember: you do not own the car until the end of a HP or PCP agreement, so if you’re unable to keep up with payments the finance company may repossess the car.
+PCP builds less equity since a significant portion of the car's value is deferred to the balloon payment.
+If you want to buy the car, Hire Purchase agreements can work out cheaper overall - but this depends on the cost of the car, the interest rates you’ll pay and other factors.

 Vauxhall Grandland X available on finance